simonetimi/next-gdr/README.md

 - [x] Investigate on a way to save location chats (generating html or similar, with a specific call)
 - [x] Make labels for error messages to call in server functions
 - [x] Implement string sanitization in the chat (Interweave)
+- [ ] Make locations in the online characters menu clickable (links to location)
 - [ ] Add all cron jobs
 - [ ] Evaluate to migrate all get requests to API routes
 - [ ] Investigate a way to cache information you don't want to fetch too often (like weather)